mcdemarco/the-new-kitchen-cookbook/quick-bread/dutchPuff.md

 I have seen pictures of poofs made in glass baking dishes or pie plates, so don't despair if you don't have an oven-proof skillet of the appropriate dimensions.

+Omit the sugar and vanilla, and top with savory ingredients, especially cheese.

+Replace 2 T. of flour with 1 1/2 T. cocoa (either kind), and optionally reduce the sugar to 1 T.

+For a 12" pan, double the recipe (per [the Smitten Kitchen](https://smittenkitchen.com/2017/01/chocolate-dutch-baby/)).